asonolet/mefikit/README.md

 This library is developed as part of the DM2S project at CEA.
 We would like to thank the contributors and maintainers of the MEDCoupling library for their work and support.
-This library is inspired by the MEDCoupling library and aims to provide a more performant and user-friendly alternative for mesh manipulation and analysis.
+This library is inspired by the MEDCoupling library and aims to provide a more user-friendly alternative for mesh manipulation and analysis and for algorithms development.